Fair Coin Flipping: Tighter Analysis and the Many-Party Case: Introduction

 Recently, \citet*{BHMO17} have shown that \emph{any} $m$-round $t$-party coin-flipping with $t^k > m$ for some $k\in \N$, can be biased by $1/(\sqrt{m} \cdot (\log m)^k)$.
 Ignoring logarithmic factors, this means that if the number of parties is $m^{\Omega(1)}$, the majority protocol of \cite{AwerbuchBCGM1985} is optimal.
-Where \citet*{HaitnerMO18} proved that key-agreement is a necessary assumption for \emph{two-party} $m$-round coin-flipping protocol of bias smaller than $1/\sqrt{m}$ (as long as $m$ is independent of the security parameter).
+Where \citet*{HaitnerMO18} proved that for any \emph{fixed} $m$, key-agreement is a necessary assumption for \emph{two-party} $m$-round coin-flipping protocol of bias smaller than $1/\sqrt{m}$.

 There is a vast literature concerning coin-flipping protocols with weaker security guarantees.
 Most notable among these are protocols that are \textit{secure with abort}.
 According to this security definition, if a cheat is detected or if one of the parties aborts, the remaining parties are not required to output anything.
 This form of security is meaningful in many settings, and it is typically much easier to achieve; assuming one-way functions exist, secure-with-abort protocols of negligible bias are known to exist against any number of corrupted parties \cite{Blum83,HNORV08,Naor91}.
 To a large extent, one-way functions are also necessary for such coin-flipping protocols \cite{BermanHT14,HaitnerOmri11,ImpagliazzoLu89,Maji10}.